peejaywk/MS3-CoinCollector/assets/documentation/testing.md

 1. Open browser and navigate to: http://coin-collector-ci-ms3.herokuapp.com/.
 2. Click on the Login button or the Login option in the nav bar.
 3. Confirm that entering an invalid email or password is reported back to the user by the form validation.
-4. Confirm that logging in with incorrect details results in a flash messaage being displayed at the top of the screen stating "Incorrect Username and/or Password".
+4. Confirm that logging in with incorrect details results in a flash message being displayed at the top of the screen stating "Incorrect Username and/or Password".
 5. On successful login confirm the user is redirected to their coin list page and that a welcome flash message is displayed.

 #### Test Notes

-All the form validation functions correclty and reports back to the user and issues with the email address or password.
+All the form validation functions correctly and reports back to the user and issues with the email address or password.
 Entering invalid credentials results in the correct flash message being displayed and the user returned to the login page.
-On successful login the user is redirected to their home page listing the coins in their collection (if any) and with the welcome flash message at the top of the sceen.
+On successful login the user is redirected to their home page listing the coins in their collection (if any) and with the welcome flash message at the top of the screen.

 #### Test Result
 * **PASS**